shellyannrose/warm-welcome-home-swap-hosting/docs/api/house_exchanges_CRUDref/get-a-reciprocal-house-swap.md

 # Get a list of a host's reciprocal house swaps

-Get a list of all the reciprocal house exchanges for a specific host.
+Use the `host_id` to get a list of all the reciprocal house exchanges for a specific host.

 ## URL